priyankakpathak/priyankakpathak.github.io/_posts/2020-08-01-Vectorization-APIs.md

 ### Introduction

-It has been few years now that [.NET added SIMD support](https://devblogs.microsoft.com/dotnet/the-jit-finally-proposed-jit-and-simd-are-getting-married/).
+It has been few years now that .NET have added [SIMD support](https://devblogs.microsoft.com/dotnet/the-jit-finally-proposed-jit-and-simd-are-getting-married/).
 Last year, in .NET Core 3.0, a new feature ["hardware intrinsics"](https://devblogs.microsoft.com/dotnet/hardware-intrinsics-in-net-core/) was introduced.
 This feature gives access to various vectorized and non-vectorized hardware instructions that modern hardware support. .NET developers can access these instructions using set of APIs under namespace `System.Runtime.Intrinsics` ([msdn](https://docs.microsoft.com/en-us/dotNet/api/system.runtime.intrinsics?view=net-5.0)) and `System.Runtime.Intrinsics.X86` ([msdn](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.intrinsics.x86?view=net-5.0)) for Intel x86/x64 architecture.
 In .NET Core 5.0, APIs are added under `System.Runtime.Intrinsics.Arm` ([msdn](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.intrinsics.arm?view=net-5.0)) for ARM architecture.

-`Vector64<T>`, `Vector128<T>` and `Vector256<T>` data types represents vectorized data of size 64, 128 and 256 bits respectively and are the ones on which majority of these intrinsic APIs operate on. `Vector128<T>` and `Vector256<T>` are used for Intel instructions while `Vector64<T>` and `Vector128<T>` operates on ARM instructions.
+`Vector64<T>`, `Vector128<T>` and `Vector256<T>` data types represent vectorized data of size 64, 128 and 256 bits respectively and are the ones on which majority of these intrinsic APIs operate on. `Vector128<T>` and `Vector256<T>` are used for Intel instructions while `Vector64<T>` and `Vector128<T>` operates on ARM instructions.

-For new .NET developer, it can be challenging to understand the underlying concept on top of which these APIs are built, specially if they have never worked on "Single instruction, multiple data" ([SIMD](https://en.wikipedia.org/wiki/SIMD)).
+For new .NET developer, it can be challenging to understand the underlying concept on top of which these APIs are built, especially if they have never worked on "Single instruction, multiple data" ([SIMD](https://en.wikipedia.org/wiki/SIMD)).
 I faced those challenges too.
 This post will explain these .NET SIMD datatypes and then give example usage of each .NET API present on them.
 Since the usage can be easily seen on MSDN, I will also provide the outcome that can be accomplished by each API which will make it easier to grasp their intent.
 I will mostly focus on `Vector64<T>` APIs (and sometimes `Vector128<T>`) but it should be also applicable for `Vector256<T>`.

 ### Vector128